A program to provide teachers with a practical framework and tools for building new learning opportunities into their lesson plans.

 Across the U.S., policymakers are experimenting with various strategies for improving educator quality and student achievement.
 SRI led an evaluation of three closely related human capital management initiatives in Massachusetts.

-SRI and Child Trends are working together to design and implement a strong formative and summative evaluation of two projects within Minnesota’s RTT-ELC grant: Early Learning Scholarships and Title I-PreK Incentives.
+SRI and Child Trends worked together to design and implement a strong formative and summative evaluation of two projects within Minnesota’s RTT-ELC grant: Early Learning Scholarships and Title I-PreK Incentives.

 SRI is studying efforts by Oakland Unified School District and partners encourage interest and support success for underrepresented minority and low-income youth to pursue careers in health care.